Canada vs. Mexico Cross-Border: 5 Differences Shippers Need to Know

 Comparatively, the busiest port of entry between Canada and the U.S. is Detroit, Michigan, with about 2.7 million truck crossings last year, or 25% of all truck traffic.

-Cover Both Borders with Coyote
+Cover Both Borders With Coyote

 Shipping freight across borders can be complicated.
 The best way to make it easier?
 Working with an experienced, reliable cross-border provider.